Poisson Limit Theorems for Systems with Product Structure: Preliminaries

 or

 where $\Rightarrow$ denotes convergence in distribution.
 In the above situation we shall call $\Phi$ the \textit{hitting time limit} and $\tilde{\Phi}$ the \textit{return time limit}.
-An important fact is that the hitting and return time limits are intimately related.
-In particular an important consequence is the following.
+An important fact is that the hitting and return time limits are intimately related, this relation was first formulated in \cite[Main Theorem]{HLV} (albeit only for the first marginal).
+The analogous relation for the entire process is shown in \cite[Theorem 3.1]{Z2}.
+For exponential returns, which is what we are concerned with, the result is as follows.